LD31D/Tic-tac-toe/README.md

-# console-Tic-tac-toe
+# Tic-tac-toe
-Tic tac toe on python
+Tic tac toe on python in console